-Kerala

-Summer 2024

-Enter Via Laundry

-For Summer 2024, we invite you on a culinary journey to Kerala.
+Autumn 2024 Enter Via Laundry Please be aware that the images on this menu are from Helly's travels and may not precisely depict the actual dishes served at the restaurant.
+Our versions are more polished and creatively reimagined.
+These images and stories highlight the dishes that inspired our menu.
+For Autumn 2024, we invite you on a culinary journey to Kerala.
 In local language "Kera" means coconut, and hence the name Kerala translates to the land of coconuts.
 Apart from coconuts, Kerala is blessed with fertile land that produces a variety of spices.
 The spice plantations here grow pepper, cinnamon, cardamom, cloves, nutmeg, turmeric, and more.
 Tea and coffee also thrive abundantly, along with variety of exotic fruits.
 These exquisite spices and produce are incorporated into local cuisine in various ways.
 With its rich cultural diversity, Kerala stands out as one of the most exciting places for culinary enthusiasts.
 In my research and travels, I recognized three major food cultures: Mappila cuisine, Syrian Christian cuisine, and native/Brahmin cuisine.
 Each of these culinary styles is unique in its own way.
 Although they all use similar produce that is available to them, their food differs in technique.
 Our goal in creating this menu was to encompass all three major types of cuisine, with a focus on Malabar and some other special dishes deeply embedded in the current food culture.
-My team and I have endeavored to present lesserknown dishes to you, offering our interpretation that utilizes seasonal produce as well as Australian Native produce.
+My team and I have endeavored to present lesser-known dishes to you, offering our interpretation that utilizes seasonal produce as well as Australian Native produce.
 We believe that using seasonal and native produce lies at the core of Indian food philosophy, and we aim to carry forward this ethos through our menu.
 We hope you enjoy this meal.